bdecoste/openshift-files/README.md

 Greetings and welcome to the Middleware you can use during the OpenShift Travel Hackathon.
 Using any of the software located here is sufficient to meeting the application requirements.

+You are currently looking at the README.md for a [github repository](https://github.com/redhat-middleware-hackathon/openshift-files).
+The directories listed below refer to the directories in this repository.

 ## Assumptions
 1. You have already logged into your OpenShift professional account with the _oc_ command line.
 2. You already have a project in OpenShift.
 In this document we will call your project _MY-PROJECT_